Maple Grove Public Adjuster

 We file your claim with the carrier using our detailed damage records.
 We communicate with the adjuster in writing, creating a documented record.
 We also file claims within Minnesota's strict deadlines.

-When the carrier's estimate falls short, we file supplemental claims, dispute depreciation schedules, and challenge exclusions that contradict statute—recovering money carriers hoped you wouldn't demand.
+When the carrier's Maple Grove estimate falls short, our Maple Grove Public Adjuster files supplemental claims, disputes depreciation schedules, and challenges exclusions that contradict statute—recovering money carriers hoped you wouldn't demand on your Maple Grove claim.

 Carriers often issue initial estimates that cover 60-75% of actual repair costs.
 They apply aggressive depreciation and claim items are cosmetic rather than structural.
 We file supplemental claims with new evidence: licensed contractor bids, engineering reports, and weather service data.